Graveyard of Empires - Chapter 2

 "And yet, there she is."

-“I can’t let them have her,” Wade said.
+"I can't let them have her," Argus said.
 He clenched his fist in fear and rage.
-“How the hell did they find her?”
+"How the hell did they find her?"

-“She’s not some cattle for them to do with as they please.
-She’s my daughter!”
+"She's not some chattel for them.
+She's my daughter!"

-He hadn’t meant to yell, yet the words hung in the air.
+He hadn't meant to yell, and the words hung in the air.
 Vivian stared at him, her expression unreadable, and Wade took a few deep breaths.
-His face felt flush and his muscles were tense.
+Heat crept up his neck and his shoulders were rigid.

 "Are you done?"